maliMirkec/personal-website/site/testimonials/aditya-shah.md

     exclude: true
     limit: 6
   - type: banner-alpha
-    title: Get professional web development advice
-    desc: I specialize in technologies related to frontend, user interface, and website development.
-    cta:
-      href: /contact/
-      title: Hire me
+    banner: consultation
 excerpt: Silvestar was an outstanding collaborator, supremely dependable doer...
 ---

-> _Silvestar was an outstanding collaborator, supremely dependable doer, and an absolutely crucial partner in our most critical web projects.
+> Silvestar was an outstanding collaborator, supremely dependable doer, and an absolutely crucial partner in our most critical web projects.
 We simply couldn't have accomplished everything we did without him.
-Any team lucky enough to work with Silvestar will be as thrilled, impressed, and grateful as we are._
+Any team lucky enough to work with Silvestar will be as thrilled, impressed, and grateful as we are.